Multi-Higgs Boson Production with Anomalous Interactions at Current and Future Proton Colliders: Phenomenology of Triple Higgs Boson Production

 \subsection{Phenomenological Analysis}

 To obtain constraints on anomalous triple Higgs boson production at proton colliders, following the statistical procedure outlined above, we have performed a hadron-level phenomenological analysis of the 6 $b$-jet final-state originating from the decays of all three Higgs bosons to $b\bar{b}$ quark pairs.
 We closely follow the analysis of Refs.~\cite{Papaefstathiou:2019ofh,Papaefstathiou:2020lyp}.
 Parton-level events have been generated using the \texttt{MG5\_aMC} anomalous couplings implementation constructed in the present article, with showering, hadronization, and simulation of the underlying event, performed via the general-purpose \texttt{HERWIG 7} Monte Carlo event generator~\cite{Bahr:2008pv, Gieseke:2011na, Arnold:2012fq, Bellm:2013hwb, Bellm:2015jjp, Bellm:2017bvx, Bellm:2019zci,Bewick:2023tfi}.
 The event analysis was performed via the \texttt{HwSim} framework addon to \texttt{HERWIG 7}~\cite{hwsim}.
 No smearing due to the detector resolution or identification efficiencies have been applied to the final objects used in the analysis, apart from a $b$-jet identification efficiency, discussed below.
+We expect such effects to produce differences in binned jet observables of $\mathcal{O}(10\%)$ at the LHC, see for example~\cite{ATLAS:2020cli,CMS-DP-2021-033}, and anticipate substantial improvement to this at the FCC-hh.